Sunday, December 16, 2012

 Stealing Christmas (play)

-Jen, Larry, me, Shruti Amin and (below) Victor.
+Clockwise from left: Jen, Larry, me, Shruti and Victor.

 Casing the joint.